nf-core/hlatyping/docs/usage.md

 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

+### HLA references

+The **nf-core/hlatyping** pipeline uses a default HLA reference which is located in the pipelines root directory in `./data/references` and the corresponding mapper indices in `./data/indices/yara`.
+The references are based on the IMGT/HLA Release 3.14.0, July 2013, and have been processed as described in the [publication](https://doi.org/10.1093/bioinformatics/btu548) of OptiType.

+You can always download new versions from the [HLA database](https://www.ebi.ac.uk/ipd/imgt/hla/docs/release.html), but be aware that these allele sets are missing intron sequence information, which will have a negative influence in the HLA typing outcome in case of DNAseq.

+We are currently looking into a dynamic solution, in order to build pre-processed input HLA references from current HLA allele information from the IPD-IMGT/HLA database.

 ### Updating the pipeline

 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
 To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline: